refold-languages/articles/simplified/en/stage-0/a/whats-my-level.md

 Native content means content originally created in your TL for native speakers.
 It does not include translations or learner content.

-You can choose any domain you like (e.g. science fiction, fashion, cooking), however, we recommend focusing on casual conversation first.
+You can choose any domain you like (e.g. science fiction, fashion, cooking), however, we recommend focusing on slice-of-life TV first because it's most relevant to daily speech.

 ### Stage 3: Learn to Speak
 Stage 3 focuses on converting your comprehension into speaking ability.
 Stage 3 is broken into three substages:

 #### 3A: Understand Casual Conversation
-The style of language used in everyday conversation is different from what you mastered in Stage 2, so the first step is to build up your comprehension in this new domain.
+The style of language used in everyday conversation is a little different from what you mastered in Stage 2, so the first step is to build up your comprehension in this new domain.
 Once you can understand casual conversation, writing and speaking will come easily to you.

 #### 3B: Practice Writing and Pronunciation